 Visit Us

-Hailstone National Wildlife Refuge is an unstaffed satellite refuge and is part of the Charles M. Russell Complex.
-The refuge is open to hunting, hiking, and wildlife observation.
-In addition to compliance with all applicable state hunting regulations, non-toxic shot must be used to harvest waterfowl and upland game birds.
+Hailstone National Wildlife Refuge is one of four satellite National Wildlife Refuges in central Montana managed by the Charles M. Russell National Wildlife Refuge Complex and that resides within the Charles M. Russell Wetland Management District.
+It is jointly managed together with Hailstone Waterfowl Production Area together as one unit.
+Information on Hailstone Refuge can be found in the "About Us" page.
+The Refuge is open to hunting, wildlife observation, and photography.
+In addition to compliance with all applicable State hunting regulations, non-toxic shot must be used to harvest waterfowl and upland game birds.

 Activities